boggydigital/mac-gaming-guides/common/unity-32-to-64.md

 ## Update and run the game

-IMPORTANT NOTE: Make a backup copy of the game package, so that you won't need to re-download/re-install if things go wrong.
+IMPORTANT NOTE #1: Make a backup copy of the game package, so that you won't need to re-download/re-install if things go wrong.

 - Locate and prepare the game package (see [Download and install the game](#download-and-install-the-game)):